The Best Budget Systems for Doctors

 You can also allocate money upfront toward debt repayment.
 Once you’ve designated your savings, you are free to spend the rest of your earnings as you please.
 But whatever you do, do not dip into the money you are saving.
 This method is ideal for those who want to prioritize their savings without spending time on traditional methods.

 There is no “one-size-fits-all” approach to budgeting.
-Most people will need to try more than one strategies to find the one that fits their needs and lifestyle.
+Most people will need to try more than one strategy to find the one that fits their needs and lifestyle.
 Some common, effective strategies include:

 - The Line-Item Budget